 To make your head you should bring some plenty of source material including photographs from different angles.
 Drawings are a good resource if possible as they make you look, even plastic toy models help.
+I do have quite a few books for reference so if you don’t have time for all that not to worry we will find something.

 Materials included in the course fee: